cschulzsuper/multitenancy-monolith/README.md

 ### Caddy Reverse Proxy
   * /78 Why use only one reverse proxy if you can have two.
 Caddy seems to have good build-in SSL handling and can retriev certificates from [Let's Encrypt](https://letsencrypt.org/) automatically.
 From now on, _Caddy_ will terminate SSL.
 Since this was very easy to integrate, I wanted to push this while I'm working on the _Sign-In Extension_.

+### It's alive
+  * /79 I wanted the [dev-log](https://mmdevlogapp.azurewebsites.net/dev-log) to be available on the web.
+I played around with multiple options for the deployment, and ended up with simple Azure Web Apps.
+This option is enough for now.
+It alone brought some TODO's to light, which first need to be sorted out.
+If anybody ever tells you, that you should not implement your own authentication, listen to him.
+Nevertheless, I will stick with my custom authentication, as it actually forced me to understand how OIDC and OAuth do things.

 # Backlog